pablomarino/TMDB-client/README.md

 };
 ```

+## At a Glance
+#Components
+Header -> Title
+Nav -> Section navigation an search
+CardWall -> List of cards
+Card -> Movie card with Image, title, year and favorite button
+error -> 404 Error page
+Footer  -> Credits

+#Routing
+home -> Shows a list of movies with TMDB's discovery API data.
+fav -> Shows a list of movies added to favorites.
+search/:searchterm -> Shows a search result
+* -> shows a not found error page

+#Data
+Both section search, favorites and home rely on cardWall component.
+They differ in the way they obtain the data.
+Search and favorites use tmdb.service to obtain data from TMDB API to populate the card components while favorites section uses favorite.service.
+To store favorites the app makes use of localStorage.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.